 In fact, the first few days of April have seen a sharp dollar rally and decline in gold.
 This is rooted in deflated expectations of a third round of Quantitative Easing (QE3) after the most recent Fed ... (more)

 Most Americans have no idea how much economic trouble is heading our way.
 Most of them just assume that everything will eventually "return to normal" just like it always has before and that those running our economy "know what they are doing" and that we should trust them to do their jobs.
 Unfortunately, these beliefs are being reinforced by the bubble of false hope that we are experiencing right now.
-For example, it is being reported that weekly unemployment claims in the United States have ... (more)
+For example, it is being reported that weekly unemployment claims in the Unit... (more)

 Jim welcomes back Dr. Marc Faber of the Gloom, Boom & Doom Report this week.
 Dr. Faber believes shorting the markets can be a risky proposition when the global central banks will print money at the drop of a hat.
 He believes it is very important to stay diversified in this environment.
 Dr. Faber recomm... (more)